 Structured progress reports are a simple and effective means of helping clients evaluate progress and focus on their goals.
-Create a 6-week report that covers the essentials of your client’s training routine and results; this could include accomplishments, insights and suggestions for the next 6 weeks.
+Create a 6-week report that covers the essentials of your client’s training routine and results; this could include accomplishments, insights and suggestions for the following 6 weeks.

-If your client has weight-loss or muscle gain goals, you can easily and accurately track their progress with body measurements.
-Measure areas like the waist, hips, shoulders, and arms.
-You can also weigh them, although this isn’t the most reliable method.
-Comparing these figures to previous weeks will hopefully reveal a pattern of weight loss or muscle gain.
-If you wanted to go above and beyond, you can refer your clients to have a dexi-scan which tells you their body fat percentage, which is a great metric to be across if fat loss and body composition is a goal.
+If your client has weight loss or muscle gain goals, you can easily and accurately track their progress with body measurements.
+Measure areas like the waist, hips, shoulders and arms.
+You can also weigh them, although this isn’t the most reliable method because what most ‘weight loss’ clients are actually striving to achieve is fat loss.
+If accessibility and budget permit, you can refer your client to have a DEXA scan, which offers the most accurate way to measure muscle and fat percentages, as well as bone status.

 Sometimes a simple visual reminder can speak volumes.
-Depending on your client’s’ comfort level with this method, you can aim to take a head-to-toe photograph each week, month or every 6 weeks.
-With this method, your client will get a realistic perspective of their body to begin with, and a powerful pick-me-up when they start seeing real results.
+Depending on your client’s comfort level with this method, you can aim to take a head-to-toe photograph each week, month or every six weeks.
+With this approach, your client will get a realistic perspective of their body to begin with, and a powerful pick-me-up when they start seeing real results.

 With their permission, you can also use these images in your marketing to visually demonstrate the results you help your clients achieve.
 It’s an old technique, but as the saying goes ‘a picture speaks a thousand words’, so it can be a highly effective way to quickly convey the benefits of your services.